dot

 house

 1994.
-Fred O'Neal and Frederick ("Ric") Preal breaking ground for WICA (Courtesy Stacie Burgua).
+Fred O'Neal and Frederick ("Ric") Prael breaking ground for WICA (Courtesy WICA).

 house

 WICA 1987.
 Island Arts Council.
-Back row, left to right Rick Pearl, Barbara Vange, Barbara LeBert, Debra Waterman and Linda Good Front row, left to right, Frank Rose, Doll Hassrick and Ron Childers (Courtesy Frank Rose).
+Back row, left to right Rick Pearl, Barbara Vange, Barbara LeBert, Debra Waterman and Linda Good Front row, left to right, Frank Rose, Doll Hassrick and Ron Childers.
+Not shown: Don Azar, Pam Schell, Maureen Cooke.

 house

 1994.
-Concrete tennis and basketball courts being demolished (Courtesy Stacie Burgua).
+Concrete tennis and basketball courts being demolished (Courtesy WICA).

 house

-The Whidbey Island Center for the Arts (WICA) opened in May, 1996 as a small community performing arts center with a 246 seat theatre, a box office, and a small administrative office.
+The Whidbey Island Center for the Arts (WICA) opened in May, 1996 with a 246 seat theatre, a box office, and a small administrative office.

 house